 Looking to boost your conversion rates?
 Then make a landing page with WordPress.
 With its easy-to-use features, making beautiful landing pages is a piece of cake.

 In this guide, we’ll cover what a WordPress landing page is and the best practices to create one.

 What is a Landing Page?

-A landing page aims to convert your visitors to leads or prospective customers.
+A landing page aims to funnel and convert your visitors to leads or prospective customers.
 It’s used by online marketers or businesses to get people to purchase or participate in an offer.